myreceiptt/nota-markdown/archived-oioi/2026/03/20260308-aidan-pitch.md

-# AI&
+# AI& (AIDAN)

-### Steps Toward Better and More Effective Patient Interactions
+## Steps Toward Better and More Effective Patient Interactions

 Pilot Project for Physician-Centered Clinical Assistance

-March 2026
+- March 2026

 ---

-# The Reality of Modern Clinical Practice
+## The Reality of Modern Clinical Practice

 In a busy clinical day, physicians are often pulled toward screens.

 They repeatedly:

 - rewrite similar information
 - adjust documentation formats
 - search for guidelines